Operas in German, with Hungarian surtitles

-The Long Christmas Dinner, The Overture to Der fliegende Holländer, Hin und zurück, and Sancta Susanna are being presented together as parts of the GermanLateNight programme.
+The Long Christmas Dinner; The Overture to Der fliegende Holländer; Back and Forth; Sancta Susanna

 The Long Christmas Dinner

 The Long Christmas Dinner takes place in the dining room of an American family, the Bayards, and spans 90 years of the clan’s existence as it shows each of their family Christmas dinners over that time.
 Although the characters indicate the passage of years through their acting and the symbolic use of certain props, the cycle of life remains essentially constant.
 The characters enter the stage through a door of birth and, when their time is up, exit through the door of death.

 This piece was first performed in German in Mannheim in 1961, then it was premiered in English at the Juilliard School of Music in 1963, under the baton of Hindemith himself.
 The libretto was translated into German by the composer himself.
 The 1931 play by Thornton Wilder on which the opera was based was very influential in its era.
 The famous breakfast scene in the Orson Welles film Citizen Kane, for example, was inspired by Wilder’s play.

 for String Quartet as Sight-read by a Bad Spa Orchestra at 7 in the Morning by the Well

 (für Streichquartett, wie sie eine schlechte Kurkapelle morgens um 7 am Brunnen vom Blatt spielt)

 Hindemith's 1925 parody overture is not the only musical joke in the composer's ouevre.
 As the title itself suggests, the work however, was more than a cheeky distortion of Wagner's original: in its own era, it was an audacious provocation against the increasingly politicised cultural currents that idolised Wagner.